PyO3/pyo3/guide/src/getting_started.md

 ## Running code

-After this you can setup rust code to be available in python as below; for example, you can place this code in `src/lib.rs`:
+After this you can setup Rust code to be available in Python as below; for example, you can place this code in `src/lib.rs`:

 ```rust
 use pyo3::prelude::*;